MahzuzH/mahzuzh/README.md

 ### Hi there 👋
-Hello i'm Mahzuz Hazman, Currently majoring in informatics Institut Teknologi Nasional.
+Hello i'm Mahzuz Hazman, Currently majoring Informatics at the Bandung National Institute of Technology.

 - 👀 I’m interested in Mobile and Data Science
 - 🌱 I’m currently learning about Mobile Developing.